Hi, I'm Gretchen

 In 2006, Gretchen received her Bachelor’s degree at Marist College in Poughkeepsie, New York.
 In 2010, she received her Master’s degree in Curriculum and Supervision from the University of North Carolina at Charlotte.
 In the fall of 2012, Gretchen received her National Board Certification as an Early Childhood Generalist.

 Gretchen continued teaching and leading after leaving the classroom in 2014 as a New Teacher Development Coach for The New Teacher Project [TNTP].
 During this time, she also published her first book for new teachers called “Elementary EDUC 101: What They Didn’t Teach You in College” to help prepare future teachers for the realities of life in the classroom.
-Click here to purchase at a discount or click here to purchase at full price.
 She is also currently writing a children’s book.

 On May 8, 2015 Gretchen married Adam Bridgers in Charleston, South Carolina at the famous Lowndes Grove Plantation along the Ashley River.
 She is excited to continue making an impact within the educational community while carrying her new last name!